 Backpacking quilts are the bread and butter of Minnesota-based Enlightened Equipment (EE), so it’s no surprise to see their Enigma at the top of our list for 2024.
 This quilt packs a serious punch with a whopping 15.5 ounces of down—that’s more than all but one of the sleeping bags listed above—and it’s all concentrated along the front and side the body.
 Further, EE quilts are handmade, can be customized into a variety of sizes (16 combinations of length and circumference), and you have the option of 850- or 950-fill down, along with a whole range of temperature ratings.
 Priced at a reasonable $355 (regular length, regular width, 850-fill) the Enigma is our top choice for quilt fans and skeptics alike.

 Speaking of skeptics: we were squarely in that camp before testing the Enigma but now are bona fide believers.
 In fact, we haven’t had one cold night in the 20-degree quilt despite taking it to Patagonia, deep into the North Cascades, and up to 13,000 feet in the Sierra.
 One of our editors has also completed both the CDT and the AT sleeping in the same Enigma.
 It kept him safe and warm during snow-blasted nights in the San Juans and weeks of endless drizzle in the White Mountains.
-We regularly opt for the Enigma over our ultralight Therm-a-Rest Hyperion 20 (above), as it’s far less constricting and vents better on warm nights.
+We regularly opt for the Enigma over our ultralight sleeping bags above, as it’s far less constricting and vents better on warm nights.
 It's good to know that EE also makes the popular Revelation (which features the option for an open footbox), the zippered Convert and Conundrum, and the aptly named two-person Accomplice (below).
 Of note: Most Enlightened Equipment products are made to order, which is great for customization but not ideal for wait time.
 If you're not particular about colors, you can choose an in-stock version which will ship within three business days.

 See the Enlightened Equipment Enigma